On the relation between the subadditivity cone and the quantum entropy cone: Patterns of marginal independence and Klein's condition

 Consider an $\N$-party quantum system, where we denote the parties numerically as $1,2,\ldots,\N$.\footnote{\, Throughout this paper, for small $\N$ we will also oftentimes denote the parties alphabetically as $A,B,C,\ldots$.} Given a density matrix $\rho$ corresponding to a state in this system, we can associate to it a vector $\vec\ent(\rho)$ whose components are the subsystem entropies $\ent_\I$, where $\I \subseteq [\N] \equiv \{1,2\ldots,\N\}$.\footnote{\, We will always implicitly restrict to $\I\neq\varnothing$. } These vectors live in the vector space $\mathbb{R}^{\D}$, with $\D=2^{\N}-1$, referred to as \textit{entropy space}.

 While every density matrix corresponds to a vector in entropy space, not every vector in entropy space is the vector of entropies of a density matrix.
-We will thus say that an entropy vector is \emph{realizable} if it is the entropy vector of some density matrix.
+We will refer to any vector in entropy space as an \textit{entropy vector}, even if it is not the vector of entropies for any density matrix, and say that it is \emph{realizable} if such a density matrix exists.
 A trivial illustration of the fact that not all entropy vectors are realizable is that any entropy vector that is not in the positive orthant of entropy space is not realizable, since entropies are constrained to be non-negative, i.e., $\ent_\I \geq 0$ for all $\I$.

 It was shown in \cite{1193790} that, for an arbitrary number of parties $\N$, the set of realizable entropy vectors is a convex cone in entropy space, called the $\N$-party \emph{quantum entropy cone} (QEC$_\N$).\footnote{\, More precisely, it is the topological closure of the set of realizable entropy vectors which is a convex cone \cite{1193790}.} The QEC$_\N$ is known for $\N=2,3$, and it coincides with the polyhedral cone specified by all instances of the following inequalities: